MotorSport Vision: British Superbike Championship

 In 2008 MotorSport Vision took over the responsibility for the organisation and promotion of the British Superbike Championship from Dorna.
 The 2008 season was MSV's first in charge, and saw Shane Byrne take the title.
-The championship is screened live by British Eurosport and Quest.
+The championship is screened live by Eurosport and Quest.

 GB3 Championship

 The GB3 Championship is recognised as the leading single-seater championship in the UK.
-It features nine teams and has averaged over 20 drivers per race since rebranding from BRDC British F3 in August 2021.
+As of 2024, the championship features nine teams and has averaged over 20 drivers per race since rebranding from BRDC British F3 in August 2021.

+The origin of GB3 Championship can be traced back to the Formula 4 racing series operated by the 750 Motor Club.
+In September 2012, MSV reached a deal to use Formula 4 moniker to create the new BRDC Formula 4 Championship.

+BRDC F4 was rebranded as the BRDC British Formula 3 Championship in 2016 to reflect the pace of the new cars in use from the 2016 season.
+Five years later, BRDC British F3 was rebranded as the GB3 Championship in 2021.
 Zak O'Sullivan was the first champion under the GB3 name, and went on to win the Autosport BRDC Award.

 The series introduced a new car in 2022, the Tatuus MSV-022, featuring the halo safety device and a number of other safety and performance upgrades.

 GB4 Championship

 The GB4 Championship was announced in September 2021, and held its first event in April 2022.
 It is designed as an affordable route out of karting and club racing for young drivers, and to feed drivers up to GB3 and other championships.

 The series uses the Tatuus F4-T014 car, which was used widely across Europe until the end of 2021, and is homologated until the end of 2023.